ooftee/Splunking_with_Jamf/README.md

 https://learn.jamf.com/bundle/technical-paper-splunk-current/page/Jamf_Pro_Webhooks_for_Splunk.html

-Use the URL format `https://http-inputs-XXXX.splunkcloud.com/services/collector/raw`
+We had to use the URL format `https://http-inputs-XXXX.splunkcloud.com/services/collector/raw` The suggested one `https://http-inputs-XXXX.splunkcloud.com/services/collector/event` never worked

-Header Authentication `{"Authorization":"Splunk 2f75XXXX-XXXX-XXXX-XXXX-XXXXXXXX9e68"}`
+Format the Header Authentication like this `{"Authorization":"Splunk 2f75XXXX-XXXX-XXXX-XXXX-XXXXXXXX9e68"}`

 ### CSV Import

+Use this script to export all the policies name and IDs

 [PoliciesID_Extract.sh
 ](https://github.com/ooftee/Splunking_with_Jamf/blob/main/PoliciesID_Extract.sh)

 ## Basic Searches

-NOTE: Index and source name may vary in your environment
+NOTE: Index and source name may vary in your environment.

 ### macOS Versions
 Timechart of all different versions over time